Last Updated | July 25, 2023

 Epic system is popular for being one of the first providers of EHR.
 Presently, it provides support to some of the biggest medical care systems in the world.
 Over time, the enterprise has also started catering to small and middle-size practices.

 Its services are not limited to hospitals only; they are used across the health industry including children’s organizations, healthcare communities, and incorporated delivery networks.

-Being a cloud-based EHR Epic is a scalable and cost-effective solution for keeping patient care data secure, in compliance with HIPAA regulations.
+Being a cloud-based EHR, epic (emr) software integration is a scalable and cost-effective solution for keeping patient care data secure, and in compliance with HIPAA regulations.

 Praxis EMR is a flexible server or cloud-based EHR system.
 It is a certified EHR for MACRA and stands out from the list of best EHRs due to its innovative AI operating system known as Concept Processing.